Angela Merkel says Belarus protesters not forgotten | DW | 06.02.2021

-Germany's Chancellor Angela Merkel on Saturday called for an end to repression of the democratic movement in Belarus.
+German Chancellor Angela Merkel has called for an end to repression of the democratic movement in Belarus.

-Authorities in Belarus have cracked down on protests since August, as people march against the president, Alexander Lukashenko.
+Authorities in Belarus have cracked down on protests since August, as people march against President Alexander Lukashenko.

-"Germany and the European Union will continue to hold those responsible for the ongoing human rights violations in Belarus to account," Merkel said in her weekly podcast.
+"Germany and the European Union will continue to hold those responsible for the ongoing human rights violations in Belarus to account," Merkel said in her weekly podcast on Saturday.

 In November, the European Union imposed sanctions on Lukashenko and other government officials in Belarus.